alpertuna/react-metismenu/README.md

 And open `localhost:8080` in browser.
 Dev server uses webpack and it has hot modul replecament plugins, so when you change and save any source file, it will rebuild virtual bundle and send signal browser to refresh page automaticly.

+#### Source Code Writing Standarts
+For source code quality, I applied Airbnb rules.
+Because it focuses on React more than others.

 #### Other scripts,
 ```sh